ChristianTremblay/bsit-bob/doc/glossary.md

 ### has Boundary Connection Point (s223:hasBoundaryConnectionPoint)
 [Open223 term](https://explore.open223.info/s223/hasBoundaryConnectionPoint)

 The `hasBoundaryConnectionPoint` relation means the `ConnectionPoint` represents the boundary of a `System` (see {s223:System}) defined by the modeler, such as a model fragment provided by the vendor of a collection of equipment intended for integration with another model.
-The presence of this relation is used to indicate that such a "dangling connection point" should not generate a validation error in a non-integrated context but should generate an error in a integrated context.
+The presence of this relation is used to indicate that such a "dangling connection point" should not generate a validation error in a non-integrated context but should generate an error in an integrated context.

 ### has Optional Connection Point (s223:hasOptionalConnectionPoint)
 [Open223 term](https://explore.open223.info/s223/hasOptionalConnectionPoint)